espressif/esp-idf/docs/en/get-started-cmake/get-started-devkitc.rst

 Before powering up the ESP32-DevKitC, please make sure that the board has been received in good condition with no obvious signs of damage.

-To start development of applications, proceed to section :doc:`index`, that will walk you through the following steps:
+To start development of applications, proceed to Section :doc:`index`, that will walk you through the :ref:`get-started-step-by-step-cmake`.

-* :ref:`get-started-setup-toolchain-cmake` in your PC to develop applications for ESP32 in C language
-* :ref:`get-started-connect-cmake` the module to the PC and verify if it is accessible
-* :ref:`get-started-build-cmake` for an example application
-* :ref:`get-started-flash-cmake` to run code on the ESP32
-* :ref:`get-started-build-monitor-cmake` instantly what the application is doing

 Board Dimensions